MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/rus-customer-information.md

 1. Choose whether a phone number or an email address is to be specified.
 1. Enter the customer information, and then select **OK**.
 1. Register payments for the transaction, and then finalize the transaction.
-1. The fiscal receipt includes the customer information.
+1. The fiscal receipt that is sent to the fiscal printer includes the customer information.

 ### Scenario 2: Make a sale to a new named customer